LowellObservatory/TheSyndicate/Standards/README.md

    I'll just add that LSST is using TravisCI for most things, and might be a good starting point to see if it'll work for us.

+   Michael Mommert's AstroPy GitHub group is using Travis-CI as well so it seems like it would be the test choice.

 # Documentation Tools to Use

 - PyDoc
 - sphinx
 - ?

+# Code Review Tools

+- ReviewNinja